The Uvalde Foundation For Kids STOPNOW School Patrols

 How are volunteers recruited?

 Volunteers are recruited via the Uvalde Foundation For Kids main website and social networking platforms as well as via local/National media organizations.
 Of course we recruit volunteers through word of mouth amongst the school communities we serve and reach out to.
+Special events & presentations proove to be another valuable way we grow our member base.

 Are volunteers vetted/qualified?

-Volunteers are not automatically added onto a volunteer patrol team.
+Volunteers are NOT automatically added onto a volunteer patrol team.
 As with all of foundation national programs & outreach activities, interested individuals are interviewed initially & asked to fill out an official application with the foundation which includes personal information and allowance for a background check.
 In particular the foundation vetts individuals through that process; which also includes clearing individuals through national child protection networks such as Megan's Law, etc. Individuals are also required to pass a drug screening.

 Once an individual clears that initial process, they are interviewed again and ultimately a decision is made regarding their involvement on the STOPNOW team or any foundation programming.
 Team members are we required to undergo initial & ongoing training in areas such as situational awareness, etc..
 No team member is ever armed, however is trained in basic self defense as well as CPR.